recogito/tei-standoffconverter-js/README.md

 - Convert TEI/XML to plaintext, while retaining a mapping between text character offsets and original TEI/XML markup structure.
 - Compute XPointer expressions from plaintext character offsets.
+- Compute character offsets from XPointer expressions.
 - Modify TEI content easily by inserting new tags at plaintext character offsets.
-(E.g. insert new `<placeName>` or `<persName>` tags based on Named Entity parsing results!)
+(E.g. insert new `<placeName>` or `<persName>` tags based on Named Entity parsing results!).
 - Serialize modified data back to TEI/XML.

 ## Usage in the Browser